What Trump's latest H-1B move means for workers and business

 But longer wait times could "be particularly harmful" for students, said Watson, the immigration lawyer.

-That's because graduating students who are in the U.S. with a different type of visa -- such as a J-1 or F-1 -- cannot stay while their H-1B status is pending, she said, can't start working.
+That's because graduating students who are in the U.S. with a different type of visa -- such as a J-1 or F-1 -- cannot stay while their H-1B status is pending, she said, and they can't start working.
 They have to return to their home country while awaiting approval.

 Now those waits could get even longer.
 Watson said the backlog of standard process cases is so large that officials are currently looking at applications submitted in July 2016.